A Best: Promotion

 The promotion for A Best was extensive.
-Between March and April 2001, Hamasaki appeared in over 40 magazines within Japan.
-She travelled different areas in Japan to take part in the photo shoots, but was told several times to wait before commencing.
+Between March and April 2001, Hamasaki appeared in over 40 Japanese magazines.
+She traveled to different areas in Japan to take part in photo shoots, but was told several times to wait before commencing.
 Hamasaki appeared in several commercial advertisements, including the Takanoyuri Beauty Clinic print-only campaign "Pink Pink Festival".
-She also signed a deal with Japanese make-up company Kose Visee as their spokeswoman.
+She also signed a deal with Japanese make-up company Kosé Visee as their spokeswoman.
 Hamasaki became the spokeswoman for the KDDI Corporation subsidiary company Tu-Ka, which manufactured 2G PDC cellular operator's in three metropolitan areas (Tokyo, Nagoya, and Osaka).

-Hamasaki confirmed that she would perform two concerts in Tokyo, at their Tokyo Dome stadiums.
-During rehearsals of the tour, Hamasaki had to stop due to problems with her hearing in her left ear.
+Hamasaki confirmed that she would perform two concerts in Tokyo at the Tokyo Dome stadium.
+During rehearsals for the tour, Hamasaki had to stop due to problems with her hearing in her left ear.
 Because of this, specific songs had to be cut from the concert tour because of its high frequency levels.
-Despite this, she did not postponed the rehearsals or concert dates due to tight scheduling.
-Hamasaki had been hospitalized a few times for consultations, but a doctor confirmed that continuing her to pursue music would result in permanent hearing loss.
-During some stage rehearsals at Tokyo Dome, Hamasaki became sick due to her hearing problems and could not finish the performances.
+Despite this, she did not postpone the rehearsals or concert dates due to tight scheduling.
+Hamasaki had been hospitalized a few times for consultations, but a doctor confirmed that continuing to pursue music would result in permanent hearing loss.
+During some stage rehearsals at Tokyo Dome, Hamasaki became ill due to her hearing problems and could not finish the performances.
 Because of this, the rehearsals had to be hurried.